logo

 William Fry

-Weymouth is the second oldest town in the Commonwealth, behind Plymouth, and the site of the first town meeting.
-Established in 1622 and incorporated in 1635, the town was a fishing and agricultural community.
+Weymouth is the second oldest town in Massachusetts.
+It was established in 1622 and incorporated in 1635.
+The town was a fishing and agricultural community.

-William Fry was born in England about 1600 in England.
+William Fry was born in England about 1600.

-He had twelve acres of land granted to him in Weymouth in 1636.
+He had twelve acres granted to him in Weymouth in 1636.

 His wife was named Elizabeth.
 Their children and life together are described in detail in the section on William and Elizabeth Fry.